 No additional fines were levied by the CFPB since Citibank voluntarily reported its findings.

-In July 2015, Citibank was ordered to refund $700 million to 8.8 Million cardholders who were victims of deceptive marketing, unfair billing, and unfair collection practices related to credit card add-on services and expedited payment fees.
+In July 2015, Citibank was ordered to refund $700 million to 8.8 million cardholders who were victims of deceptive marketing, unfair billing, and unfair collection practices related to credit card add-on services and expedited payment fees.

 In September 2014, U.S. Bank was ordered to refund $48 million to consumers who suffered because of illegal billing practices related to add-on products for credit cards and other bank products.

-According to the CFPB, credit monitoring services were, in some cases, not performed at all or were not being performed completely and cardholders paid for these services for several years.
+Cardholders were billed for credit monitoring products before the bank obtained written authorization.
+According to the CFPB, credit monitoring services were, in some cases, not performed at all or were not being performed completely while cardholders paid for these services for several years.
 In some cases, fees for the services caused cardholders to exceed their credit limits or to be charged unfair interest.

 In June 2014, the CFPB ordered GE Capital Retail Bank to pay $225 million to customers who were victims of deceptive marketing of its add-on debt hardship products and discriminatory credit card practices for settlements on delinquent accounts.

-In addition, GE Capital failed to extend its debt cancellation services to customers who indicated they speak Spanish or who had addresses in Puerto Rico.
+Further, GE Capital failed to extend its debt cancellation services to customers who indicated they speak Spanish or who had addresses in Puerto Rico.
 This practice was a violation of the Equal Credit Opportunity Act which prohibits creditors from discriminating against customers based on national origin.
 GE Capital is required to refund $169 million to the customers who were victims of this discrimination.